yixuan/showtext/README.md

 - Use these fonts to draw text

-The motivation to develop this package is that using non-standard fonts in PDF device is neither straightforward nor easy.
-From my own experience, I find it always troublesome to create PDF graphs with Chinese characters.
-This is because most of the standard fonts used by `pdf()` don't contain Chinese character glyphs, and even worse users could hardly use the fonts that are already installed in their operating systems.
+The motivation to develop this package is that using non-standard fonts in PDF device is not straightforward, for example, to create PDF graphs with Chinese characters.
+This is because most of the standard fonts used by `pdf()` do not contain Chinese character glyphs, and users could hardly use the fonts that are already installed in their operating systems.

 The [extrafont](https://github.com/wch/extrafont) package developed by